osama2kabdullah/portfolio-template/README.md

 ## 📄 Project Overview

-> I am going to develop a web application.
-It is more like a practice project, but I will also use it as a personal portfolio builder.

 This is a portfolio landing page builder:
-- Users can register and login.
+- Users can register and log in.
-- They get their own dashboard to update profile info.
+- Each user has a dashboard to manage their profile.
-- A public shareable link is generated for each profile.
+- A public, shareable link is generated for each profile.

 ---